machingclee/machingclee.github.io/static/media/258-debezium.55a70fbd.md

 date: 2024-04-28
 id: blog0258
 tag: kafka, debezium
 intro: "In the past we have studied CDC with the help of confluent [***here***](/blog/article/CDC-in-Confluent-and-Kafka).
-This time we host everything locally to prepare ourselves to host CDC inside a single EC2 instance."
+This time we host everything locally to prepare ourselves to host CDC without the dependency on confluent."
 toc: true
 ---